The Trumps' changing story on the Russia meeting

 Breaking News Emails

 WASHINGTON — First, it was about adoption.
-Then, it was a routine effort to get political dirt on Hillary Clinton.
-Now, President Donald Trump says that, "to the best of my knowledge," there was no follow-through on a meeting between his namesake son, his son-in-law, his indicted former campaign manager and Russian emissaries who claimed to have dirt on rival Hillary Clinton.
+Then, it was a routine effort to get political dirt on rival Hillary Clinton.
+Now, President Donald Trump says that, "to the best of my knowledge," there was no follow-through on a meeting between his namesake son, his son-in-law, his indicted former campaign manager and Russian emissaries who claimed to have incriminating information on Clinton.

 The sitdown at Trump Tower has become a focal point for investigators looking into Russia's interference in the 2016 presidential election, whether Trump or his campaign conspired with Russia and whether Trump or other administration officials obstructed justice after he won the election.